datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 5. Lxpanel for taskbar.
 : Package: **`lxpanel`**

-6. Thunar and its plug-ins for your file manager.
+6. Thunar and its plug-ins for file manager.
 : Packages: **`thunar thunar-volman thunar-archive-plugin thunar-media-tags-plugin gvfs gvfs-backends`**

-7. An icon set for displaying your file and folder in a file manager.
+7. An icon set:
 : Package: **`humanity-icon-theme`**

 8. Nitrogen for setting wallpapers.